tschm/cradle/README.md

 It's essentially a project scaffolding tool that helps maintain consistency in Python projects.

-We currently offer $4$ standard templates out of the box
+We currently offer $3$ standard templates out of the box

 * 📄 The document template
 * 🧪 The experiments template
 * 📦 The package template
-* 📊 The R template

 ### 🌟 Standard Templates